 New York and California are losing about a thousand residents a day, in large part because of governance and how bad it is and high taxes and burdensome regulation.

-And people are leaving with their wallets and their feet and they're moving to Texas, they're moving to Florida, they're moving to Tennessee, they're moving to the Carolinas and in bigger and bigger numbers.
+And people are leaving with their wallets in their feet and they're moving to Texas.

-taking away the power of the federal government, limiting that power and giving more power to the states to decide.
+The national divorce would be taking away the power of the federal government, limiting that power and giving more power to the states to decide.

-Ultimately, we have a constitution.
+Now, ultimately, we have a Constitution.

 I believe in the Constitution.